uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/nearbyint.rst

       :class: sectiontitle

-   An example of how to use nearbyintcan be found in the oneMKL installation directory, under:
+   An example of how to use nearbyint can be found in the oneMKL installation directory, under: